mc2-center/minidream-r-env/README.md

    chmod +x $DOCKER_CONFIG/cli-plugins/docker-compose
    ```

-   You can test the installation with `docker compose version`.
+   You can test the installation with `docker compose version`

 4. Clone the repository containing the miniDREAM course modules onto the
    instance.
 For example: